314dev/PI/docs/source/common/loggers.rst

 *******

 Lightning supports the most popular logging frameworks (TensorBoard, Comet, Neptune, etc...).
-TensorBoard is used by default, but you can pass to the :class:`~pytorch_lightning.trainer.trainer.Trainer` any combination of the following loggers.
+TensorBoard is used by default, but you can pass to the :class:`~pi_ml.trainer.trainer.Trainer` any combination of the following loggers.

 .. note::